Policies on shale gas development

 All decisions about the extraction of minerals have to meet national and local planning guidelines.
 To gain planning permission, the applicant has to demonstrate how their development meets the relevant local and national planning policy and guidance.

 National guidelines are set out in the Government’s National Planning and Policy Framework and Planning Practice Guidance.
-These guidelines are interpreted locally in the Minerals Local Plan prepared by Nottinghamshire County Council, which is currently under review.
+These guidelines are interpreted locally in the Minerals Local Plan prepared by Nottinghamshire County Council.

 The National Planning Policy Framework requires all Minerals Planning Authorities to provide for the extraction of mineral reserves of national importance, including onshore gas and oil reserves.
 Failure to so would result in the Minerals Local Plan being declared ‘unsound’, potentially exposing the Council to significant legal costs.